codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.0.0.md

     !!! important
         After you upgrade Codacy, our chart will install a new version of RabbitMQ with the **new default of one replica**.

--   The structure of the file [`values-production.yaml`](https://docs.codacy.com/v2.0/chart/values-files/values-production.yaml){: target="_blank"} changed.
+-   The structure of the file [`values-production.yaml`](https://docs.codacy.com/v2.0/chart/values-files/values-production.yaml) changed.
 You must update your version of the file to match the structure of the new file:

     -   The following analysis workers configuration values moved from: